vbotka/ansible-runner/README.md

 ar_install: true
 ```

-- By default use *pip* to install *ansible-runner* on Ubuntu and RH.
+- By default use *pip* to install *ansible-runner* on Ubuntu and RH

 ```
 ar_pip_install: true
 ```

-- By default use packages, or ports to install *ansible-runner* on FreeBSD.
+- Use packages, or ports to install *ansible-runner* on FreeBSD

 ```
 ar_pip_install: false
 ```

-- Set variable *ar_owner* to the user who will own the packages installed by pip.
+- Set variable *ar_owner* to the user who will own the packages installed by pip

 ```
 ar_owner: admin